kschmidi/ANTLR/README.md

 	createJasminFile(new MyVisitor().visit(tree));

-Where the createJasminFile methiod looks like this:
+Where the createJasminFile method looks like this:

 	private static String createJasminFile(String instructions) {
 		return ".class public HelloWorld\n"